imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

    This populates the return data for the OPCODE to copy.
 5. `JUMP` and `JUMPI` programs require us to provide a valid jump destination.
    In order to keep the `measure_marginal` working as expected, we need to make the jump instruction a no-op, in order to not have to worry about managing the loop.
-   We accomplish this by wrapping each instance of the jumping OPCODE in a following sequence: `PUSH3 JUMP(I) JUMPDEST`, where each `PUSH3` is responsible for pushing on the stack the `pc` value pointing to this particular `JUMPDEST`.
+   We accomplish this by wrapping each instance of the jumping OPCODE in the following sequence: `PUSH3 JUMP(I) JUMPDEST`, where each `PUSH3` is responsible for pushing on the stack the `pc` value pointing to this particular `JUMPDEST`.
    This causes the jump to be "trivial", in the sense that it does not impact the program execution.
    **NOTE**, in order to respect the rules of `measure_marginal`, and be able to later reason about the marginal cost of `JUMP` and `JUMPI`, we always pad the program with "empty" sequences `PUSH3 JUMPDEST`, so that the number of `PUSH3` and `JUMPDEST` instructions is kept constant regardless of `op_count`.